 Brilliant documentary showing how British Insulated Cables can electrify your home!

-A promotional film made by British Insulated Cables Ltd. c 1932
+A promotional film made for British Insulated Cables Ltd. Great industrial processes footage. c 1932

 See other reels.